PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Back-End.md

 • The BE must support full offline functionality on vessel side:
 – Persist new or updated daily rest-hour records in the local MySQL.
 – Confirm compliance checks locally.
-• The BE must always validate users against the locally available SAIL-app’s identity service by obtaining standard JWTs.
+• The BE must always validate users against the locally available SAIL-app's identity service by obtaining standard JWTs.

 #### 2.3 Recording and Editing Daily Rest Hours